Edwin Encarnación: 2012–2013

 In a game against the Seattle Mariners on April 28, 2012, Encarnación hit his fourth career grand slam in the 8th inning leading the Blue Jays to a 7–0 win.
-His grand slam marked the first time that Encarnación held his arm out in his trademark "chicken-wing" fashion while rounding the bases.
+His grand slam marked the first time that Encarnación held his arm out in his trademark "Ed-wing" fashion while rounding the bases.
 This trademark would be known as the "Parrot Walk" which Edwin would do for every home run he would hit from then on.
 Fans would mimic it in the stands and even flap their arms as though they were the wings of a parrot.
 It was so popular it generated T-shirts, hats and even toy parrots that fans could attach to their right arm.

 On April 30, 2012, in a home game against the Texas Rangers, Encarnación hit the first home run off of starter Yu Darvish.
 In an inter-league game against the Milwaukee Brewers on June 19, Encarnación hit the last of three straight solo home runs by the Blue Jays, following Colby Rasmus and José Bautista, the first time in the 2012 season that the Jays went back-to-back-to-back with home runs, and only the sixth time in franchise history.
 On July 12, Encarnación signed a 3-year, $27 million contract extension with Toronto.
 The deal included a $10 million club option for the 2016 season.

 On September 13, 2012, in a home game against the Seattle Mariners, Encarnación hit his 40th home run of the season (off starter Félix Hernández), and recorded his 100th RBI of the season, marking the first time in his career that he had surpassed 40 home runs and 100 RBIs.
 Encarnación was unanimously named by the Baseball Writers' Association of America (BBWAA) as the Blue Jays Player of the Year on November 28, 2012.
 He also received the Most Improved Player award for the Jays.

 On May 23, 2013, Encarnación hit his fifth career grand slam to give the Blue Jays an 8–3 lead over the Baltimore Orioles.
 The Jays would win the game 12–6.